Scapegoat Conspiracy Literature of the Mid–Late 19th Century: Against Catholics, Jews, Voltaire, and the Freemasons

 Explore the 19th-century literary trend that scapegoated groups like Freemasons, Catholics, and Jews.

-This essay explores the implications of President Biden's purported induction into Prince Hall Freemasonry, highlighting the conflict with his Catholic faith and the historical context of this controversial event.
-It examines the canonical prohibitions
+This essay explores the implications of President Biden’s purported induction into Prince Hall Freemasonry, highlighting the conflict with his Catholic faith and the historical context of this controversial event.
+It examines the canonical prohibitions against Freemasonry within the Catholic Church, the questionable nature of Biden’s eligibility for Masonic membership, and the motivations behind the Grand Master’s decision.
+Finally, it critiques the disregard for Biden’s spiritual well-being and the deceptive message this sends to potential Catholic Freemasons.

 Catholics are forbidden from being Freemasons, but in the Philippines, the Catholic Church faces a battle to uproot Freemasonry out of the Filipino national identity.